Reports, trackers, and decision materials

 Again and again, businesses had accounting records, reports, advisors, and software, but still could not confidently answer what cash was available, what risks were hidden, or what decisions the business could safely support.

-Capital Control exists to reconstruct financial reality before major capital decisions are made.
+Capital Control exists to categorize and organize transaction-level financial activity into accurate reports, cash and obligation views, decision maps, and operating trackers before major capital decisions are made.

 Finance foundation